 - Recognize that you will have to start from the beginning

 For many people, this is a difficult pill to swallow.
-It would be best to begin at the entry-level position, like with most jobs, and accept it and go forward.
+It would be best to begin at the entry-level position, like with most jobs for 17 years old, and accept it and go forward.
 Thankfully, moving up the freelance food chain is easier and faster than moving up the corporate food chain.

 It is critical to continue developing your talents and improving your services and presentation.
 The more freelancing you do, the more you’ll learn about how things are done, what you should and shouldn’t do, etc. It’s usually a good idea to seek advice and assistance from other freelancers.